Yenaled/felsher/README.md

 ## Normalizing Raw Data

-The following command will reproduce the normalized values (as shown in GEO) in a sub-directory, named <i>processed_microarray</i>, created within the <i>microarray</i> directory.
+The following command will reproduce the normalized values in a sub-directory, named <i>processed_microarray</i>, created within the <i>microarray</i> directory.

 <pre>Rscript microarray/normalize.r microarray/processed_microarray</pre>

 ## Downloading normalized data

 The following command will download the normalized microarray values (from GEO) into a sub-directory, named <i>processed_microarray</i>, created within the <i>microarray</i> directory.
-(Use this if you want to skip the raw data normalization step above).
+(Use this if you only want to obtain the normalized data as deposited on GEO; keep in mind that the analysis on the paper doesn't use these values).

 <pre>Rscript microarray/download.r microarray/processed_microarray</pre>